The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
-          Build effective agents using Model Context Protocol and simple workflow patterns.
-See the <a href="https://the-ai-alliance.github.io/ai-in-finance-example-app/">Deep Research Agent for Finance</a>, discussed <a href="#agent-knowledge-and-tool-foundations">below</a>, which is built with this toolkit.
+          Build effective agents using Model Context Protocol and simple to sophisticated workflow patterns.
+See the <a href="https://the-ai-alliance.github.io/ai-in-finance-example-app/">Deep Research Agent for Finance</a>, discussed in the previous row, which is built with this toolkit.
 (Principal developer: <a href="https://www.lastmileai.dev/">LastMile AI</a>)
         </td>
       </tr>
       <tr>